Jerk Chicken with Mango Slaw and Pineapple Salsa

 - 6-8 boneless, skinless chicken thighs

-- 1 recipe each Mango-Pineapple Slaw, Grilled Pineapple Salsa, and Avocado Crema (below)
+- 1 recipe each Mango-Pineapple Slaw, Grilled Pineapple Salsa, and Avocado Crema recipe below

 Mango-Pineapple Slaw

-- 1 habanero or Scotchbonnet pepper, sliced thinly, stem and seeds discarded (Use gloves when handling!)
+- 1 whole habanero or Scotchbonnet pepper, sliced thinly, stem and seeds discarded.
+(Use gloves when handling!)

 - 2 cups (150g) shredded cabbage